Broker Dealer Mergers & Acquisitions

 - An acquisition is the purchase of one company or business by another company or other business entity.

 - A merger is the legal union of two or more corporations into a single entity, normally liabilities and assets being assumed by the buying party

-Related to broker-dealers, both types of transaction generally result in the consolidation of assets and liabilities under one entity.
+Related to Broker Dealers, both types of transactions generally result in the consolidation of assets and liabilities under one entity.
 A deal structured as an acquisition may place one firm’s business under the indirect ownership of the other firm’s shareholders, while a transaction structured as a merger may give each firm’s shareholders partial ownership and control of the combined company.

 Firms involved in asset transfers, acquisitions, and/or mergers, which may include customer accounts, registered representatives, and other operational changes must fulfill various investor-protection and regulatory requirements.

 FINRA requires firms to report to their FINRA coordinator when undergoing these changes.
 By considering these proposals well in advance of executing them, firms may discover it helps them address any operational problems that could occur.

 The following transactions and changes will require a firm to take actions, which are described below.

 - Mergers and/or acquisitions of other Broker Dealers.

 - Customers changing firms on their own initiative.